turingschool/curriculum/source/topics/cli.markdown

 ### File Extensions

 It's common to make the file extension reflect which programming language a file is written in.
 For ruby, the commonly accepted extension is `.rb`.
-Changing the file extension doesn't change the type of the file, it's still just plain text.
+Changing the file extension doesn't change anything about the content of the file, it's still just plain text.

+#### Rename to `hello.rb`

 Rename the Ruby file to `hello.rb`: